English (ENGL)

 Prerequisite(s): 14.00 credits

-Restriction(s): Restricted to students in the English major, who have completed 14.00 credits with an average of 70% in all course attempts in English.
-Students can register in a maximum of 2.00 credits in English at the 4000 level.
+Restriction(s): Restricted to students in the English or Culture and Technology Studies major, who have completed 14.00 credits with an average of 70% in all course attempts in ENGL and CTS.
+English majors can register in a maximum of 2.00 credits in ENGL at the 4000 level.

 Department(s): School of Theatre, English, and Creative Writing